Hirata’s Corporate Governance

 Governance Framework and Summary

-Operational Status of Board of Directors, Discretionary Committees, and Audit and Supervisory Board (FY2021)
+Operational Status of Board of Directors, Audit & Supervisory Board/Audit and Supervisory Committee, Discretionary Committees Board (FY2023)

-Body Board of Directors Nomination and Compensation Advisory Committee Audit and Supervisory Board
+Body Board of Directors Audit & Supervisory Board/Audit and Supervisory Committee*2 Nomination and Compensation Advisory Committee

 Main Themes